 In this paper, a novel adaptive thresholding scheme is introduced in order to binarize low quality historical documents and locate meaningful textual information.
-The proposed scheme consists of five basic steps.
+The proposed scheme consists of four basic steps.
 The first step is dedicated to a denoising procedure using a low-pass Wiener filter.
 We use an adaptive Wiener method based on statistics estimated from a local neighborhood of each pixel.
 In the second step, we use Niblack's approach for a first rough estimation of foreground regions.
 Usually, the foreground pixels are a subset of Niblack's result since Niblack's method usually introduces extra noise.
 In the third step, we compute the background surface of the image by interpolating neighboring background intensities into the foreground areas that result from Niblack's method.
 A similar approach has been proposed for binarizing camera images [15].
-In the fourth step, we proceed to final thresholding by combining the calculated background surface with the original image.
-Text areas are located if the distance of the original image from the calculated background exceeds a threshold.
+In the last step, we proceed to final thresholding by combining the calculated background surface with the original image.
+Text areas are located if the distance of the original image with the calculated background is over a threshold.
 This threshold adapts to the gray-scale value of the background surface in order to preserve textual information even in very dark background areas.
-In the final step, a post-processing technique is used in order to eliminate noise pixels, improve the quality of text regions and preserve stroke connectivity.
-The proposed method was tested with a variety of low quality historical manuscripts and it turned out that it is superior to current state-of-the-art adaptive thresholding techniques.
+The proposed method has been tested with a variety of low quality historical manuscripts and has been reported to work better than the most famous adaptive thresholding techniques.